ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     If you select IBM i as the boot image, the {{site.data.keyword.powerSys_notm}} user interface provides you an option to include the following licenses to your VM instance: *IBM i Cloud Storage Solution*, *IBM i Power HA*, *IBM Db2 Web Query for i*, and *Rational Dev Studio for IBM i*.
 Adding a license increases the service cost.
 The selected licenses are injected to your VM instance.
 You can install specific solutions on your VM instance, and the licenses will be automatically set.
 If you want to use these licensed programs on your IBM i VM instance, you must order these licenses through {{site.data.keyword.powerSys_notm}}.
 You cannot use existing licenses in your VM instance.

     Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
 This virtual optical image includes a collection of the media necessary for various IBM i tasks, for all supported IBM i releases.
-With the COR image deployed, a second Power Systems Virtual Server Instance can be deployed on the same VLAN that is set up as the client and pointed to the COR (target) NFS Server Instance.
+With the COR image deployed, a second {{site.data.keyword.powerSys_notm}} Instance can be deployed on the same VLAN that is set up as the client and pointed to the COR (target) NFS Server Instance.
 For more information on COR images, see [Cloud Optical Repository](https://cloud.ibm.com/media/docs/downloads/power-iaas/Cloud_Optical_Repository.pdf){: external}.

 8. Select your **Machine type**, the number of **Cores**, the amount of **Memory (GB)** and whether you'd like a **Dedicated processor**, **Uncapped shared processor**, or **Capped shared processor**.